-On November 19, 2010, Intevac acquired the outstanding shares of Solar Implant Technologies, Inc. ("SIT"), a privately-owned, development stage company, creating an ion implant module to be used in the manufacturing of photovoltaic cells.
+On November 19, 2010, Intevac acquired the outstanding shares of Solar Implant Technologies, Inc. ("SIT"), a privately-owned, development stage company, which was focused on creating an ion implant module to be used in the manufacturing of photovoltaic cells.
 Intevac's primary reasons for this acquisition were to complement its existing product offerings and to provide opportunities for future growth.
 The preliminary aggregate purchase price was \$12.4 million, which consisted of an initial cash payment totaling \$2.7 million and a contingent consideration obligation with a fair value of \$9.7 million payable in cash.
-In connection with the acquisition, Intevac acquired \$4.0 million of IPR&D, \$43,000 of tangible assets, and \$10.5 million of goodwill and assumed \$703,000 of tangible liabilities.
-Intevac also recorded an \$827,000 net deferred tax liability to reflect the tax impact of the identified intangible assets that will not generate tax deductible amortization expense net of the future tax benefit of acquired net operating loss carryforwards.
+In connection with the acquisition, Intevac acquired \$4.0 million of in process research and development ("IPR&D"), \$43,000 of tangible assets, and \$10.5 million of goodwill and assumed \$703,000 of tangible liabilities.
+Intevac also recorded an \$827,000 net deferred tax liability to reflect the tax impact of the identified intangible assets that will not generate tax deductible amortization expense net of the future tax benefit of acquired net operating loss carry forwards.
 The value attributable to IPR&D has been capitalized as an indefinite-lived intangible asset.
 Goodwill is attributable to estimated synergies arising from the acquisition and other intangible assets that do not qualify for separate recognition.
 Goodwill is not deductible for tax purposes.